Juneo-io/juneogo/README.md

 The bottleneck during bootstrapping is typically database IO.
 Using a more powerful CPU or increasing the database IOPS on the computer running a node will decrease the amount of time bootstrapping takes.

 ## Generating Code

-JuneoGo uses multiple tools to generate efficient and boilerplate code.

 ### Running protobuf codegen